 kinship navigator program

 A federally funded program that connects children involved with child welfare to grandparents or relative caregivers and helps those caregivers identify and access needed services.
-Kinship navigator programs are funded through grants established by the Fostering Connections to Success and Increasing Adoptions Act of 2008.
+Kinship navigator programs are funded through grants established by the Family First Prevention Services Act of 2018.

 A collection of systematic approaches to help information and knowledge flow to and between the right people at the right time (in the right format at the right cost) so they are able to act more efficiently and effectively to create value for the organization.
 (American Productivity & Quality Center)